softwaregroup-bg/ut-function/packages/merge/README.md

 */
 ```

-For more advanced scenarions `ut-function.merge`
+For more advanced scenarios `ut-function.merge`
 provides an alternative method signature

 ```js